katzenpost/katzenpost/drafts/dspool.rst

 - Truncating the spool requires a signature from a canonical reader.
 (It is expected that there is typically only one canonical reader.)

-Also note that the readsignature can be reused.
-In the case of HTTPS or mix-network transports, this should but be a problem as those layers already prevent replays, but FIXME: think more about this.

 When a PSDS is created, an initial writer PK for the meta spool must be provided.
 That SK can then be used to write messages to the meta spool adding